 The president and federal agencies should work cooperatively with the House to identify executive branch positions that are unneeded and the appropriations bills considered by the House should include Holman provisions to restrict, limit, and eliminate these positions.

 Reduce the Size of the Federal Workforce

 The budget proposes cutting the overall size of the federal workforce through attrition.
-It would limit new hires to one employee for every three who leaves the workforce.
-The president would have flexibility to adjust federal employment in case of a national emergency.
+It would limit new hires to one employee for every three who leave the workforce.
+The president would have the flexibility to adjust federal employment in case of a national emergency.

 Prohibit Automatic Collection of Union Dues

 Provisions of the RSC budget would limit the power of federal employee unions as well.
 It suggests eliminating automatic deductions of union dues for federal workers.

 “The federal government acts as the dues collector for unionized federal workers by deducting union dues from an employee’s paycheck and then remitting dues to the union.
 If a worker wants to join a union, then the union should collect its dues from the worker, not force the taxpayers to do it,” reads the RSC budget.